AndersV209/Pos-Printer-Library/README.txt

 MIT license, all text above must be included in any redistribution.

-If you dont need to print danish charaters like "Ê¯Â∆ÿ≈" then you should comment the line in POS_printer.cpp that defines DENMARK
+If you dont need to print danish charaters like "√¶√∏√•√Ü√ò√Ö" then you should comment the line in POS_printer.cpp that defines DENMARK

+I have a danish wiki page for the project on the local hackerspace's wiki http://wiki.hal9k.dk/projects/posprinter